jacobdanovitch/jacobdanovitch.github.io/_research/2019-01-cu-disinformation.md

 * [Professor Michael Christensen](https://carleton.ca/law/people/michael-christensen/)

 The goal of this ongoing project is to construct a novel annotated dataset of tweets pertaining to politically polarizing Canadian news events mined from Twitter.
-We look to explore the narratives and queues used by malicious actors to spread disinformation.
+We recently developed a [method](/research/newslinking) to accelerate the construction of our dataset.
+In the future, we hope to explore the narratives and cues used by malicious actors to spread disinformation.